 Watch me assemble the paper lighthouse luminary in this step-by-step video:

 This paper lighthouse is a very fun project, especially if you love detail work!
 With 84 pieces this is a real project, but the end result is worth it!
 The finished lighthouse will measure 16” tall and 8” wide across the base.

 To make your paper lighthouse, you need (5) five sheets of 12″ x 12″ textured cardstock in complimentary colors!
 I highly suggest 80 lb. cardstock to help keep the integrity of the structure.
 The thicker cardstock, once assembled will help keep your paper lighthouse together.

 You will also need (5) five sheets of 12″ x 12″ 60 lb. white textured cardstock for the actual lighthouse and I chose a lighter weight cardstock to fold it a littler easier.

 I used (1) one sheet of 12″ x 12″ shimmer cardstock and (1) one piece of 8 1/2″ x 11″ of vellum to add some depth and dimension to my lighthouse!
 The shimmer cardstock is great for the decorations, and the vellum works well for the windows because it lets the light shine through.
 If you don’t have vellum, you can use another thin paper like wax paper.

 For adhesive, I just used tacky glue but you can use a spray adhesive of small pieces of double sided tape as well but they might not hold together as well as the tacky glue.

-Of course you can’t have a lighthouse with light!
+Of course you can’t have a lighthouse without light!
 But remember, this is just paper, so only use LED tealights inside your paper lighthouse.

 Once you have your paper lighthouse pieces all cut out, I recommend stack them like I do in my step-by-step directions below so that it is easier to follow along during the assembly process.
 I have laid out the assembly in an easy to follow, step by step process below with images to help you see how to assemble each piece!